qeet/IMPORTJSONAPI/README.md

 | $.book.title  | "It"                                                        | $.book.author | "S. King"      |

 ### Parameters
-After the three mandatory function arguments you can specift a variable number of function parameters.
+After the three mandatory function arguments you can specify a variable number of function parameters.
 Each parameter is of the format:

     "parametername = value"